esp-rs/book/src/writing-your-own-application/no-std-applications/panic.md

 # Panic!

-When something goes terribly wrong in Rust there might occur a panic.
+When something goes terribly wrong in Rust there might occur a [panic].

 Let's see how it looks like for us.